-ECC coordinates and collaborates with the Eastern Carolina Workforce Development Board (ECWDB), which implements the local and State workforce investment strategies.
-The ECWDB participated in the development of this CEDS through their representative on the General Membership Board and will assist in implementing it as well.
-In addition, it is anticipated that in about one year Project Volt a regional workforce training center will open its doors and in conjunction with Craven Community College begin workforce training.
+ECC currently coordinates and collaborates with the Eastern Carolina Workforce Development Board (ECWDB) to implement local and state workforce investment strategies.
+The ECWDB participated in this CEDS through representation on the General Membership Board, and ECWDB will assist in its implementation.
+ECC will also assist with mobile units for workforce training to support training for our rural populations.

-Tactic 4: Support Amenities to Attract and Retain Talent that Choose Place First As local, regional, and national demographics have shifted, the traditional twoway "business-talent" connection has also shifted to a three-way "businesstalent-place" connection.
+Tactic 4: Support Amenities to Attract and Retain Talent that Choose Place First

+As local, regional, and national demographics have shifted, the traditional twoway "business-talent" connection has also shifted to a three-way "businesstalent-place" connection.
 Adding a place-focused dimension makes the Eastern Carolina Council region more competitive for the global talent base.
-ECC will focus on developing these amenities that could include, but are not limited to a variety of housing, transportation, entertainment, recreation, education, and cultural options.
-Our region can attract and retain talent - especially young, knowledge-based talent - by focusing on how best to take advantage of the unique placemaking assets of our communities
+The Region can attract and retain talent - especially young, knowledge-based talent - by focusing on how best to take advantage of the unique placemaking assets of our communities.
+ECC will focus on developing amenities that attract and retain talent, such as a variety of housing, transportation, entertainment, recreation, education, and cultural options.